 The Secretary-General of the African party of the Independence of Guinea-Bissau and the Cape Verde Islands (PAIGC), Mr.

-The Secretary-General of the African party of the Independence of Guinea-Bissau and the Cape Verde Islands (PAIGC), Mr. Aristides pereira, told a news conference in the Ghana capital, Accra, on Wednesday (6 February) that his country, which declared itself independent in September last year, will formally apply for membership of the United Nations during the next session of the General Assembly.
+Background: The Secretary-General of the African party of the Independence of Guinea-Bissau and the Cape Verde Islands (PAIGC), Mr. Aristides pereira, told a news conference in the Ghana capital, Accra, on Wednesday (6 February) that his country, which declared itself independent in September last year, will formally apply for membership of the United Nations during the next session of the General Assembly.

 Mr. Pereira was the leader of a three-man goodwill mission which had come to Ghana for a three day official visit.